 11. Visit Crazy Gorgeous Monschau

 Just a 50 minute drive from Aachen, nestled in the Eifel hills, lies the picturesque town of Monschau.
 Step back in time as you wander through cobblestone streets, framed by half-timbered houses and the serene Rur River.
 Monschau is an enclave of history, where every turn offers a snapshot of the past.
+This is one of the prettiest towns I have visited anywhere.

 Explore the Monschau Castle for breathtaking views, or indulge in the local mustard, a culinary souvenir unique to this charming spot.
-With its artisan shops and cozy cafes, Monschau is a perfect day trip providing a serene escape from the buzz of city life.
+With its artisan shops and cozy cafes, Monschau is a perfect day or half-day trip providing a serene escape from the buzz of city life.
 For travelers looking to soak up culture and tranquility, this gem is a must-visit.

 You can bus or drive here from Aachen easily.